November 19, 2011–May 20, 2012

 Companion represents one of the numerous characters revisited by KAWS―quirky hybrids familiar in popular culture.
 Enlarged to a monumental scale, Companion fuses an inflated skull and cross bones, a distinct KAWS symbol, with a Mickey Mouse-like body, his face covered by both gloved hands.
 According to KAWS, this contemplative pose recalls Rodin’s iconic The Thinker.

-This sculpture will be part of a larger exhibition that will open on February 18, 2012.
-The High will premiere KAWS: Down Time, a major multi-site exhibition of new work by KAWS.
-It includes a 22-foot-high, site-specific mural painted in the Margaretta Taylor Lobby of the High’s Wieland Pavilion, along with a 24-foot-long triptych hung in of the Museum’s Robinson Atrium.
-In addition, a gallery installation of paintings, drawings and sculpture will feature a grid of 27 tondo paintings, each 40 inches in diameter.
+This sculpture was part of a larger exhibition that opened on February 18, 2012.
+The High premiered KAWS: Down Time, a major multi-site exhibition of new work by KAWS.
+It included a 22-foot-high, site-specific mural painted in the Margaretta Taylor Lobby of the High’s Wieland Pavilion, along with a 24-foot-long triptych hung in of the Museum’s Robinson Atrium.
+In addition, a gallery installation of paintings, drawings and sculpture feature da grid of 27 tondo paintings, each 40 inches in diameter.